GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Introduction

 As SREs, maintaining the reliability and performance of your application hinges on having tooling to give you visibility into the behavior of a live, production environment.
-In this challenge, you'll explore the Genkit monitoring dashboard to understand the reliability and performance of the Movie Guru app.
+In this challenge, you'll explore the Firebase Genkit monitoring dashboard to understand the reliability and performance of the Movie Guru app.
 This will involve navigating its different sections, understanding the types of data it displays, and learning how to interpret the information presented.
 This foundational knowledge is crucial for effectively diagnosing and resolving issues in the subsequent challenges.

 ### Description